mikesha2/tParton/paper.md

 Parton distribution functions (PDFs) describe the probability of finding quarks and gluons (collectively called partons) within hadrons such as protons and neutrons.
 These functions are fundamental to our understanding of quantum chromodynamics (QCD) and are essential for interpreting high-energy physics experiments.
 The transversity PDF, which encodes information about the transverse spin structure of hadrons, is particularly challenging to measure experimentally and has been less studied computationally compared to unpolarized and helicity PDFs.

 `tParton` is a Python package that implements two distinct methods for solving the Dokshitzer–Gribov–Lipatov–Altarelli–Parisi (DGLAP) evolution equations for transversity PDFs at leading order (LO) and next-to-leading order (NLO) in perturbative QCD.
 The package provides both a command-line interface and a Python API, making it accessible for both quick calculations and integration into larger analysis workflows.
+Our primary future goal is to implement NNLO evolution, for which analytic Mellin moment expressions have been recently calculated [@blumlein2021].

 # Statement of need